RubixDev/typst-i-figured/examples/basic.typ

 // references to figures must be prefixed with the respective prefix Below are @fig:my-figure, @tbl:my-table, @lst:my-listing, @atom:my-atom, and also @eqt:my-equation.
-Also see @fig:my-second-figure and @fig:my-third-figure.
+Also see @fig:my-second-figure @eqt:my-second-equation and @fig:my-third-figure.

 #figure([a], caption: [This is a figure.]) <my-figure>
 #figure(table([a]), caption: [This is a table.]) <my-table>